CrypticMonkey3/NU-Game-Jam/README.md

 - White Cat: More balls!

 ## To do
+1. Power-ups!
+   1. Work on making white cats appear on screen
+   2. Then ensure that the disappearing method works
+   3. Implement a solution for activating their abilities
+   4. Repeat for other cats
-1. Ball can move in any trajectory, rather than only at 45deg
+2. Ball can move in any trajectory, rather than only at 45deg
-5. Power-ups!
+3. Screen is a set size, rather than full-screen.